shreyanshk/boottorrent/docs/quickstart.rst

 Enable PXE on your computers.
 Please look for your computer's BIOS documentation for instructions.

+Note: Please make sure that the interface you've selected is already configured statically as DHCP protocol needs this to works properly.

 Then, execute this command on your computer (in the same env):

 .. code-block:: console